-The control used in the Mod Con series of boilers is capable of directly controlling 2 pumps when in standard mode and 3 pumps when configured as a cascade master boiler.
-When configured as a standard unit, each pump output can provide a maximum of 3 amps at 120 volts.
-If pumps used require more than this amount of power, an external contactor or motor starter is needed.
-If the boiler is configured as a cascade master, the system pump output is a dry contact output capable of switching 5 amps at 120 volts in addition to the boiler pump and DHW pump outputs sourcing 3 amps each.
+The control used in the boiler is capable of directly controlling 1 pump in standard mode and 2 pumps when configured as a cascade master boiler.
+As a standard unit, each pump can provide a maximum of 4 amps at 120 volts.
+If a pump requires more than this amount of power, an external contactor or motor starter is needed.

 The electrical junction box has separate, clearly marked terminal strips for line voltage and low voltage wiring.
-Special jacks are provided for trouble-free cascade system wiring using standard CAT3 or CAT5 patch
+Special jacks are provided for trouble-free cascade system wiring using standard CAT3 or CAT5 patch cables.